Logiqx/wsw-results/docs/ukwa/README.md

 ### Data Analysis

 A significant amount of analysis has been undertaken prior to presenting this proposal, using all possible 116 UKWA legs between 2010 and 2023.
-The full analysis will not be written up in detail because it would take many hours / days to do so in a form that is clear and can be easily understood.
+The full analysis will not be written up in detail because it would take many days to do so clearly and be easily understood.

-The analysis included ideas such as median speeds of the fleet and how they can increase the statistical robustness of validity checks (additional to the 25% rule), relevance of the interquartile range, restricting to mens pro + gold fleet sailors and possible lowering of the speeds themselves.
+The analysis included ideas such as median speeds of the fleet and how they can increase the statistical robustness of validity checks, relevance of the interquartile range, restricting criteria to mens pro + gold fleet sailors and possible lowering of the speed criteria.

 The most effective / appropriate change was deemed to be use of mens pro + gold fleet results as a proxy for the quality / suitability of the conditions, and using the "silver" fleet speed criteria from the ISWC rulebook.
 Two sessions in recent years would be affected by this change: